lucesprabens/lucesprabens.github.io/_pages/research.md

 ### Work in progress

-**Welfare Implications of Public Climate-Adaptation Mechanisms: Evidence from Cooling Centers**
+**Valuing Public Locations as a form Climate Adaptation: Evidence from Cooling Centers**

 **The Economic Value of State Parks: Revealed Preference Estimates Using Cell Phone Data** (with Gemma Del Rossi, Catherine Kling, Anthony Ponce, and Ivan Rudik)